G8TIC/radar/PROTOCOL.md

 ### RSSI

-The RSSI is the Receiver Signal Strength Indication (RSSI) in dBFS.
+The Receiver Signal Strength Indication (RSSI) is the received signal stength in dBFS.

 ### ADS-B Data